Wambyat/Streamlit-dump/Attrrition Analysis/README.md

 # This is the gui for the attrition analysis project done for Software Engineering (UE20CS303)

+#### I have not done logist.py or 2.csv.
+Credit of that is to Allu Vineela Sravanthi, Aksshaya Ravikumar and Linson Andrew.

 ### To run it first:
 * Make a table called login (id varchar, password varchar) in your database.
 MySQL is the database used.
 * Change db_name in login to the database name which has the login table.